tutek1/DTLabs/07_Animation&Physics/lab07.md

 > aside negative
 > In the version of Godot that we are using (4.4.1), the `SkeletonIK` node is deprecated and will be replaced by a `SkeletonModifier` node in a future release, but it is ok to use for now.
+> Edit: The reworked inverse kinematics `IKModifier3D` should be part of [Godot 4.6](https://godotengine.org/article/dev-snapshot-godot-4-6-dev-4/#animation-add-skeletonmodifier3d-iks-as-ikmodifier3d) once it is released.

 ## Moving Platform (In-engine animations)
 Duration: hh:mm:ss

-The last way to make animations, which I want to show you, is **creating them in the engine** itself.
-This is useful for creating simple animations, such as moving platforms, UI animations, visual effects, etc.
+The last way to make animations, which I want to show you, is **creating them in the engine** itself, which is useful for creating simple animations, such as moving platforms, UI animations, visual effects, etc.

 ### Moving Platform Node Type
 We will create a moving platform that will move the player.
-I have already created a basic platform and placed it in our `debug_3d_scene.tscn`.
+I have already made a basic platform and placed it in our `debug_3d_scene.tscn`.
 So please open the scene and find the `AnimatedPlatform` node.

 The platform is a node type of `AnimatableBody3D`.
 This node is similar to the `StaticBody3D`, except that while it is moved manually using code or animations, it affects other physics bodies correctly (collisions, linear and angular velocity estimation, etc.).